-The bookcase that was disovered was lacquered black, with gold edges to the top section.
+The bookcase that was discovered was lacquered black, with gold edges to the top section.
 This is unusual for Frankl, who later used silver for edging, so he was developing his style at the time this piece was made.
 But finishing the edges in another colour was something he did regularly on his Skyscraper furniture, because it emphasised the look of the pieces and was more original.
-We are producing a couple of these bookcases for a Chicago condo owner, and they will sit either side of the double doors as shown above, where they clearly echo the Chicago Skyscraper skyline, as Frankl intended his bookcases to in New York.
-For a balancd design the tops of both were handed.
+We produced a couple of these bookcases for a Chicago client, and they will sit either side of the double doors as shown below, where they clearly echo the Chicago Skyscraper skyline, as Frankl intended his bookcases to do in New York.
+For a balanced design the tops of both were handed.
 The bookcase was painted in a typical combination of black with silver lines, but we've shown some other colours below.
 But as these are made bespoke we could finish this in another colour, or even change the proportions of it.

 The bookcase that was disovered was lacquered black, with gold edges to the top section.
 However, where the black paint had peeled off in places it was clear that the original piece had been lacquered green, with gold edges.
 Green was a colour he often used for his furniture.
 You do not need to be a slave to exact copies but can have them in different colour combinations, Frankl would do bespoke finishes for clients as well.
 Below we have shown a selection of Frankl different colour options you could go for, or choose your own colour.
 Or have the piece made with a wood or wood/lacquer combination finish.
 This original bookcase, like several Frankl ones, were intended for smaller New York appartments, and are not that tall.
 If you want we can increase the height in proportion.